we'll be looking at data on Groundhog predictions

 filter(year >= 1900 & year <= 2000)

-# create a subset of your data where "shadow" has a value of either TRUE or FALSE.
-Make sure there are no duplicate rows, and sort the result by descending year.
+# create a subset of your data where "shadow" has a value of either TRUE or FALSE, and sort the result by descending year.

 predictions <- predictions |>